StrayDogSyn/Marvel-Quiz/ENV_SETUP.md

 # Environment Configuration

-This project uses environment variables to securely manage API keys and configuration.
+⚠️ **IMPORTANT NOTICE:** As of October 29, 2025, the Marvel Developer Portal has been permanently shut down.
+This documentation is preserved for historical reference only. **Marvel API keys can no longer be obtained or used.** See [MARVEL_API_SHUTDOWN.md](MARVEL_API_SHUTDOWN.md) for details.

+---

-## Setup Instructions
+## Historical Setup Instructions (No Longer Applicable)

 ### 1. Local Development